SKrotkih/QuickNotes/README.md

 ## Features

 - browse all notes
+- auto resizing rows on the tableview
 - add new note
-- remove note (swipe on table view)
+- remove note (swipe on tableview)
-- edit note
+- edit notes
-- localization
+- localization - presented
 - XCTest - presented
 - some methods and properties are documented